 You can use any type of yeast interchangeably in a recipe, but you may have to adjust the proofing time.
 You can convert the yeast to the type called for in the recipe if you wish to simplify things and not adjust proofing.

-To convert active dry to instant, multiple the recipe amount by 0.75.
+To convert active dry to instant, multiply the recipe amount by 0.75.
 In general, one packet of active dry equals 1 2/3 teaspoons of instant yeast.

 If you wish to use fresh yeast, 1 teaspoon of active dry equals 1/3 of a 0.6-ounce cube of fresh.
 For instant, 1 teaspoon of dry equals 1/2 a cube of fresh.